Sean-Der/rtmp-to-webrtc/README.md

 # rtmp-to-webrtc

-This repo demonstrates how to take a single RTMP publish and re-stream as WebRTC.
+This repo demonstrates a RTMP server that on every RTMP publish makes the audio/video available via WebRTC playback.

 ## How to use